nikeshbhagalia/Youtube-Thumbnail-Retriever/README.md

 To do: Convert into unit test.

-To do: Implement a portable version of Google Chrome with Selenium to remove dependencies.
+To do: Implement a Portable version of Google Chrome with Selenium to remove dependencies.